-The couple shares joint checking and savings accounts, but they keep their individual credit cards (which get paid, in full, every month).
+The couple shares joint checking and savings accounts, but they keep their individual credit cards (which get paid in full every month).

-Life Feels a Lot Different Without Debt
+Life Feels a Lot Different When You’re Debt Free

-Dillon and Carly credit their huge successes—paying off more than six figures in debt, building an emergency fund and funding their wedding in cash—to sticking with their budget.
-Dillon said, “We are fortunate to have well-paying jobs, however, without YNAB I am positive that we would be nowhere near the financial position we are in now.”
+Dillon and Carly credit their huge successes—paying off more than six figures in debt, building an emergency fund, and funding their wedding in cash—to sticking with their budget.
+Dillon said, “We are fortunate to have well-paying jobs.
+However, without YNAB, I am positive that we would be nowhere near the financial position we are in now.”

-Persistence Pays Off
+YNAB Date Night Pays Off